 Stay Current on Vaccinations and Preventatives

 You don't want your dog getting sick or bringing home nasty parasites from the dog park (and you certainly don't want to be the one spreading those things to other dogs that play there).
-With the high number of visiting dogs, and wildlife tracking through these outdoor spaces, there is a higher risk for illness transmission, fleas, and ticks.
+With the high number of visiting dogs and wildlife tracking through these outdoor spaces, there is a higher risk for transmission of fleas and ticks.

 Make sure your dog is up to date on their vaccines.
 Speak with your veterinarian about which vaccines they need to have in your area when entering a dog park.
 Consider regular fecal exams and deworming to reduce the risk of intestinal parasites.
 To help mitigate the risk of illnesses like giardia, bring your own water and portable dog water bowl, and don't share it with other dogs.